mduquem/delilah/README.md

 ### Online order & delivery API

 Delilah resto is the third project for acamica's full stack web development career.
-It features users, products, and orders entities as objects in a traditional REST API + MySql database
+It features users, products, and orders entities as objects in a traditional REST API + MySql database.

+You would need to install [Docker](https://docs.docker.com/get-docker/) first in order to run this package.

-To run locally please clone this repository and follow the next commands
+To run locally please clone this repository and run the following next commands:

     npm install && npm run dev

-This will get the docket container to run the database server and connect it to our API.
+This will get the docker container to run the database server and connect it to our API.

 If you want to connect to the database through a MySql client, you can do it with the following credentials: